jlengstorf/lengstorf.com/content/drafts/2016-retrospective.md

 2. What could have gone better?
 3. What will we change to improve our next attempt?

 As a business strategy, this is _huge_.
 It [frames things positively]({{< ref "how-to-be-positive.md" >}}) and calls out the good parts in addition to the bad.
-It gives the team room to share negative feedback in a structured way.
+It gives the team a platform to share negative feedback in a structured, expected way.
 And — this is the most important part — it [creates a plan]({{< ref "effective-project-planning.md" >}}) for getting better.

 ### Wait.
 Is this a post about business?

-No.[^business] But context is important.
-Calm down – I'm getting to my point.
+No.[^business] I'm trying to provide context.
+Calm down, Sparky – I'm getting to my point.

 [^business]:
     But it _could_ be.
 I've got a [discussion about building great teams](https://github.com/jlengstorf/lengstorf.com/issues/6) that will evolve into a post soon(-ish).
 I'd love to get your input — I _am_ a TEAM PLAYER after all.
 Ha!
 Eh?
 Anyone?